By MOFSL

 Once you are an NRI, the following 5 key rules must be kept in mind while you wish to handle your finances:

 Bank Account Maintenance - You have to maintain bank accounts that apply to your NRI status, and most large Indian banks cater to this need.
 Depending on what your financial goals are, you can open 3 accounts.
 The first is called an NRO account, and this may be operated if you wish to send money which is earned in a foreign country back to Indian shores.
 Another kind of account, an NRE account may be managed by you for the purpose of moveable or repatriable assets like cash and securities.
-An online demat account for NRIs can also be operated.
+NRI's can also operate via online NRI demat account.
 Finally, as an NRI, you can manage an FCNR account.
 This acts as a store for foreign currency.

 Investments - NRIs are permitted to make investments without limits in non-repatriable or repatriable transactions, except in small savings schemes like PPF.
 NRIs can use a PPF calculator to see how much their PPF investment would grow over time, even though they are not allowed to invest directly in PPF.
 This can help them determine whether PPF is a good investment for them, given their financial goals and risk appetite.